 - Abnormal discharge: Any changes in your vaginal discharge should be talked about with a doctor.
 Any change in odor, color, or amount of your discharge should not be left unchecked.

 - Fainting: Being dizzy or light-headed should not be taken as a symptom of pregnancy.
-If you feel like you might faint it might be dangerous.
+If you feel like you might faint, it might be dangerous.
 This can happen because of low blood pressure or other issues.
 Contact your doctor to discuss it.

 6. Conclusion

 Experiencing early pregnancy cramps is normal.
 But they can still be scary.
 Knowing the reasons for these cramps can make you feel at ease.
-And also helps you know about any warning signs.
+It also helps you know about any warning signs.
 This ensures you can get help if you experience something.

 They can be easily managed with the help and support of your doctor and loved ones.
 You shouldn’t be shy about asking any questions and raising any concerns.
 Open and healthy communication will make your pregnancy journey a lot easier.